My Little Pony: Equestria Girls (film): Music

-Composer William Anderson, who provided the score for the movie, said that most of the background music remains consistent with the television show, though "with elements of thrash rock once in a while".
+Composer William Anderson, who provided the score for the film, said that most of the background music remains consistent with the television show, though "with elements of thrash rock once in a while".

 Release

 Marketing

 On May 12, 2013, a teaser trailer was first released on the New York Times website, followed by a full theatrical trailer on Entertainment Weekly's website on June 7, 2013.

 Theatrical

-My Little Pony: Equestria Girls premiered at the Los Angeles Film Festival on June 15, 2013, as part of its Family Day.
-The event included appearances by several of the show's creative staff and voice actors.
-It was then presented under limited screen distribution, with total of around 200 screens, through Screenvision and Cineplex theaters across the United States and Canada respectively, starting on June 16, 2013.
+My Little Pony: Equestria Girls had its world premiere at the Los Angeles Film Festival grand opening celebration on June 15, 2013, as part of its Family Day.
+The event included appearances by several of the film's creative staff and voice actors.
+It was then presented under release through Screenvision and Cineplex theaters across the United States and Canada respectively, starting on June 16, 2013.
 Due to a larger-than-expected number of theater-goers in the initial weeks, Screenvision added additional showings to take advantage of the interest.
-The screenings in the United States bore no classification from the MPAA (which is not mandatory, although many theaters carried a G-rating), while the Canadian screenings had classifications from provincial movie boards (usually G).
+The screenings in the United States bore no classification from the MPAA (which is not mandatory), while the Canadian screenings had ratings from provincial film classification boards (usually G).